knowm/XChange/xchange-ripple/README.md

 Ripple Labs **strongly** advise not to use [https://api.ripple.com/](https://api.ripple.com/) for any requests that require sending a secret key.
 The Ripple REST API [documentation](https://github.com/ripple/ripple-rest) has the warning below copied at a number of different places:

-> "**DO NOT SUBMIT YOUR SECRET TO AN UNTRUSTED REST API SERVER** The secret key can be used to send transactions from your account, including spending all the balances it holds.
+> "**DO NOT SUBMIT YOUR SECRET TO AN UNTRUSTED REST API SERVER** The secret key can be used to send transactions from your org.knowm.xchange.ripple.dto.account, including spending all the balances it holds.
 For the public server, only use test accounts."

 It also says:

-> "**WARNING: If you submit your secret to a server you do not control, your account can be stolen, along with all the money in it.** We recommend using a test account with very limited funds on the public Ripple-REST server."
+> "**WARNING: If you submit your secret to a server you do not control, your org.knowm.xchange.ripple.dto.account can be stolen, along with all the money in it.** We recommend using a test org.knowm.xchange.ripple.dto.account with very limited funds on the public Ripple-REST server."

 In a Ripple forum [discussion](https://forum.ripple.com/viewtopic.php?t=10160) someone from Ripple Labs explains:

 > "While we at Ripple Labs aren't planning on stealing anyone's secret keys, we don't want people to "just trust us" instead of following proper security practices.
 We're also not protecting the server logs of our public API servers with the extreme precautions we use to protect things like Ripple Trade accounts.
-If we were to get hacked, or if one of our operations employees went rogue, any secret key you submitted to api.ripple.com could be used to take control of that account.
+If we were to get hacked, or if one of our operations employees went rogue, any secret key you submitted to api.ripple.com could be used to take control of that org.knowm.xchange.ripple.dto.account.
 Obviously we're not planning on either of those scenarios, but it's a risk you don't have to take."

 The simplest solution is to run a plain text (no SSL encryption, http not https) local Ripple REST API Server that signs transactions before sending